Travelling at the moment may seem impossible but I can assure you, it is possible to travel while in isolation. And I will show you how!

 I couldn’t agree more with what the post was saying.
-I spend most of my time in quarantine looking after my baby brother so my mum and dad can work from home.
-Dad also spends a lot of time looking after my other brother; both of my brothers are struggling with this quarantine so it can be quite difficult.
+During quarantine, I spent most of my time looking after my brothers so my parents can work from home.
+Dad also spent a lot of time looking after my other brother; both of my brothers are struggling with this quarantine so it can be quite difficult.

 The only thing keeping me sane during this period of time is reading and travelling.
 So how do I travel?